 Yes... (nods) yes I am weird.

 The next scene of them they're in bed having already presumably had sex, and he's looking over her sketchbook.
 That's so hot!!
 They barely know each other but hey, what is there to know?
-It's 1979 and they're cool Californians and he seems old enough to almost be her father, but hey!
-Fuck you, you ageist prude; the day where you can tsk tsk over such things is coming soon, but it's still the 70s.
-By the time of the 21st century remake, every single adult in the film will have long been weeded out, so instead of old salts like Nick we have WB pretty boys who wouldn't know a girl's sketchbook from a hole in the head, or an honest day's work.
+It's 1979 and they're cool Californians and he seems older than her but hey, old enough to not be a dick about things.
+By the time of the 21st century remake, every single adult in the film will have long been weeded out, so instead of thirtysomethings who are happy to have a 20 year-old hitchiker spend a few days with them, like Nick we have WB pretty boys who wouldn't know a girl's sketchbook from a hole in the head, or an honest day's work, and are too busy gelling their hair and sulking to be anything but a brooding soapy snot.

-Like the westerns of Hawks, you don't notice how great the FOG is until enough repeat viewings bring out its finer subtleties, while at the same time it never feels like it's trying to be much good at all.
-It's just trying to be any ordinary spookshow to take your date to on a Saturday night.
+Like the westerns of Hawks, you don't notice how great the FOG, how perfect, noble, witty, and durable it is, is until enough repeat viewings bring out its finer subtleties, while at the same time it never feels like it's trying to be much good at all.
+It's just trying to be a decent horror movie to take your date to on a Saturday night.
 Maybe that's the secret to its glory: in not trying to be art it's allowed to rock.
 In not trying to rock, it's allowed to be sexy.
 In not trying to be sexy it's allowed to breathe.
-In being allowed to breathe it becomes genuinely scary on a ghost story spookshow level... in not trying to be anything but, it becomes everything and we love it.
+In being allowed to breathe it becomes genuinely scary on a ghost story spookshow level... in not trying to be anything but a campfire ghost yarn, it becomes everything we love about the movies.